Ercenk/AzureMarketplaceSaaSApiClient/README.md

 # Azure Marketplace SaaS Fulfillment API Client

+**I no longer maintain this library.
+Please use the new librar in preview here, https://github.com/Ercenk/AzureMarketplaceSaaSApiClient**

 **This is an experimental .NET client implementation for the Azure Marketplace SaaS Fulfillment API V2 for me to learn how to use it.
 I make frequent changes to this repo as I discover new things with the marketplace API.
 Please check back often.**

 I built this project as a part of a sample I am developing for demonstrating how SaaS applications can be integrated with Azure Marketplace.